 Amberley Village Environmental Stewardship Committee — Established in September 2004 to preserve and enhance the natural park-like heritage of Amberley and to improve the visual appearance of our neighborhoods.
-Seven to twelve members are appointed by Council for a two-year term with one representative each from Council, Planning Commission and staff, but the group is open to all residents with an interest in gardening, trees or nature.
+Seven to twelve members are appointed by the Mayor for a two-year term with one representative each from Council, Planning Commission and staff, but the group is open to all residents with an interest in gardening, trees or nature.

 Planning Commission/Board of Zoning Appeals (PC/BZA) — Comprised of one representative from Council and four members appointed by the Mayor for a term of four years, this body has two distinct functions.